Don’t say what you’re about to say

 “Yes,” Elizabeth cut in, slicing her hand through the air.
 “You’ll leave, and Carly will know you did it to get away from her.
 She won’t blame herself, she’ll blame me.
 And maybe even Bobbie, but mostly me.
 And she’ll be furious at you.
 Carly’s going to do this thing whether you’re here or not, Jason.
 Only if you’re not here—” Tears stung her eyes and he just stared at her in shock.
 “Why are you giving up?”

 “This happened last night!
 And you’re already—you’re probably half-packed, aren’t you?”
 Elizabeth accused.
+He cast his gaze aside, and she scowled.

 “You’re going to run away and leave me and Bobbie to deal with Carly?
 How is that fair?”